AlexCeleste/bOGL-2/README.md

 **Credits:**
 bOGL 1 by Andres Pajo
 bOGL 2 by Alex Gilding
-MD2, Draw2D, Animation and MeshLoader modules by Alex Gilding
+Addon modules by Alex Gilding
 OGL Direct by Peter Scheutz